Still have questions? Contact Us

 How do I know which one is right for me - English or American?

 Your lifestyle is the best indicator.
-An American Lab will desire exercise and might seem hyper to someone with a sedentary lifestyle, especially during the first 2 years as your puppy matures.
-If you are inside most of the time and plan on only doing minimum amounts of exercise, an English Lab might be more suitable or a whole different breed of dog all together.
+An American Lab will desire exercise and might seem hyper to someone with a sedentary lifestyle, especially during the first 1-2 years as your puppy matures.
+If you are inside most of the time and plan on only doing minimum amounts of exercise, an English Lab might be more suitable or a whole different breed of dog altogether.
 Be sure to manage diet and exercise to prevent weight gain.
-Generally, if you are an outdoors or active person, the American Lab is ideal for it's train ability, endurance and desire for exercise, and it's thinner coat keeps it cool.
+Generally, if you are an outdoors or active person, the American Lab is ideal for its trainability, endurance, and desire for exercise, and its thinner coat keeps it cool.

 Why is Conformation Size Important?

 It's been scientifically proven that all breeds started from wolves and evolved into various breeds by breeding for certain traits.
-Most recently a canine research groups took several packs of fox cubs, chose the cubs that were most social and friendly and then bred them.
+Most recently a canine research group took several packs of fox cubs, chose the cubs that were most social and friendly, and then bred them.
 The results were astonishing.
-Within just 1 litter, the foxes ears started to turn down (normally they point up) and they changed from fox red to various shades of light colors - all just by breeding for friendliness & social factors!
+Within just 1 litter, the fox's ears started to turn down (normally they point up) and they changed from fox-red to various shades of light colors - all just by breeding for friendliness & social factors!
 It's important to try to continue the integrity of the Labrador Retriever breed.
 It's important to understand that in almost every litter, there is usually 1 or 2 that are either larger or smaller than conformation size.
 We start with conformation size parents but there is no guarantee that your lab will grow within conformation range.

 Can I get a refund after adoption?